Table of Contents

 The WordPress.com essentially has an overlay on top of WordPress.org to ease the learning curve and essentially turning a content management open source system into a more website builder.
 For this reason the WordPress.com platform wins the ease of use battle.

-In this section of WordPress org or com we will give our take on what you can actually do with both.
-This will help you to decide if the WordPress hosted vs Self hosted platform is right for what you are trying to achieve.
+In this section of WordPress org vs com we will give our take on what you can actually do with both.
+This will help you to decide if the WordPress org or com is right for what you are trying to achieve.

 |Feature||WordPress com||WordPress org|